Are you thinking of becoming a homesteader?

 I love my little handheld mixer.
 Let me explain why.

-The first reason is because it is so easy to store.
+The first reason is that it is so easy to store.
 See, my house is still a huge work in progress.
 We purchased it almost 5 years ago.
 It had to be gutted just so we could move into it, but we got it at a great price.
-We're currently remodeling it.
+We’re currently remodeling it.

 My kitchen has yet to be remodeled, so I have very little storage.

 This little gizmo just fits right inside a drawer and doesn’t take up the precious space I have.
 My second reason is that it comes with many neat attachments.

 I’m really a ‘mix with a wooden spoon’ type of gal.
 So for me to begin getting comfy using a hand mixer, it has to be an awesome one.

 And this one is.
 It came with a bread hook, whisk, and regular beaters.